-(5) Establishing Unadjusted Line of the Ordinary Frames The unadjusted line of the ordinary frames is defined as the line of intersection of: 1) the imaginary surface that is tangent to the inboard faces of the ordinary frames; and 2) the imaginary plane running transversely through the vessel at the tonnage station of interest.
+(5) Establishing the Unadjusted Line of the Ordinary Frames The unadjusted line of the ordinary frames is defined as the line of intersection of: 1) the imaginary surface that is tangent to the inboard faces of the ordinary frames; and 2) the imaginary plane running transversely through the vessel at the tonnage station of interest.

-- (6) Establishing the Line of the Ordinary Frames The following method is used to establish the line of the ordinary frames at each tonnage station, to which breadth measurements are taken.
-Note that this process is applied only to the outboardmost portions of the hull. - (i) Establish "offset adjustments" along the outboard sides of the hull(s).
-"Offset adjustments" are the series of measurements taken between the inner surface of the hull shell and the unadjusted line of the ordinary frames, in a direction perpendicular to the inner hull shell surface.
+(6) Establishing the Line of the Ordinary Frames The following method is used to establish the line of the ordinary frames at each tonnage station, to which breadth measurements are taken.
+Note that this process is applied only to the outboardmost portions of the hull.

+(i) Establish Offset Adjustments Establish "offset adjustments" along the outboard sides of the hull(s).
+"Offset adjustments" are the series of measurements taken between the inner surface of the hull shell and the unadjusted line of the ordinary frames, in a direction perpendicular to the inner surface of the hull shell.